jonahgcarpenter/aprilslilpugs/README.md

 A 100% under construction project I am developing tailored to the Clients needs and desires.

-Currently under rework for properly managing the data within our local servers

 ## Overview
 Modern, responsive website built to showcase and manage a dog breeding business.

 ## Technologies
+- Docker
 - Vite React
 - Flask
 - MySQL
+- RTMPS Server

 ## Features ( or soon to be )
 - Real-time database updates
-- Fallback data ( this is self hosted so we're not expecting blazing speeds )
 - Waitlist for users to join and view
 - Media Post w/ user comments
 - User Reviews
 - Email Notifications
-- Puppy live stream
+- Puppy live stream using a local RTMPS server that converts to HLS for browser viewing

 ### Admin Specific
 - User Bug Reporting